gSchool/mcsp-unit-oop/01-object-oriented-programming/05-es6-classes.md

 ### !end-challenge

-Nice!
 As you can see, ES6 classes aren't too terribly difficult to learn if you're already familiar with OOP concepts.
 It's just a matter of learning some new syntax and making some translations.
 However, there's one feature of ES6 classes that we omitted in this discussion: inheritence.
 Inheritence is a big concept, so we'll leave that for the next section.

 ## Conclusion